keiserlab/keiserlab.github.io/collections/_people/brendan_hall.md

 jobtitle: Grad Student
 bio: biophysics
 type: member
-excerpt: "Brendan graduated in 2021 from Williams College with a B.A in Physics and Math.
-While there he did research in Daniel Aalberts' lab analyzing ribosome profiling"
+excerpt: "[Shoichet Lab](https://bkslab.org/).
+Brendan graduated in 2021 from Williams College with a B.A in Physics and Math.
+While there he did research in Daniel Aalbe"
 header:
   teaser: /assets/images/people/bio-hall.jpg
 papers: